JacobDB/pwa-install-prompt/README.md

 Events can be assigned in two ways:

-1. Using on parameter on swiper initialization:
+1. Using on parameter on PWA Install Prompt initialization:

         var prompt = new pwaInstallPrompt(".pwa-install-prompt__container", {
             // ...